 The island rarely suffers from frost and has few native trees, having been cleared for sheep grazing.
 After the First World War, Sir Compton MacKenzie took over the lease of Herm and set about restoring the gardens.
 Trees were then introduced by the next resident, Sir Percival Perry, chairman of the Ford Motor Company, who realised that Monterey pines, holm oaks and Monterey cypresses would offer shelter from the prevailing sea winds and allow subtropical plants to flourish.
 Today, all the displays and gardens on the island are successfully looked after by a head gardener with an assistant, who have won numerous awards for their efforts.
 This morning we join Herm’s head gardener, Brett Moore, for a private tour during which we will learn about the unique plant life and challenges associated with gardening on Herm.

-After a light lunch we will take a walk around the island to explore the beauty of its coastline, and then return to Guernsey.
-(Overnight St Peter Port) BL
+We will take a walk around the island to explore the beauty of its coastline, and then return to Guernsey.
+(Overnight St Peter Port) B

 Day 11: Monday 3 June, Guernsey